 If you downloaded a commercial plugin/theme without paying for it through a torrent site, then you don’t deserve our support.

 Lastly, just because you paid for the product doesn’t mean that you shouldn’t be nice.
 You should always be nice to the support personal.

 Most of those people really enjoy helping others, but you can really ruin their day by using negative words.
 So please be nice.

 Nobody likes to help those who don’t want to help themselves.
 You should always try to troubleshoot the common WordPress problems.
 The best way to test plugin conflicts is by deactivating all WordPress plugins and activate them one by one.
 You can also fix other errors that might occur such as:

 - 50+ most common WordPress errors and how to fix them

 - Memory exhausted error

-- Empty your Cache if you are using a caching plugin
+- Clear your WordPress cache if you are using a caching plugin

 - Do a Hard Refresh (Ctrl + F5) to clear your browser cache

 Bonus tip: You can use our guide on how to take screenshots and the Support Ally website to send the plugin author / support team the most helpful information, so they can provide you with the best support.